agustin92/Doctorado/README.md

 Repository with custom software to automatise control of intruments and adquisition of data.
 Each insturment has its own API.

+The most recent and stable version of the programs are contianed in the folder ALL

 Each masurements program has its own GUI that allows the user to:

   > Control the measurement process